developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 This guide covers advanced EHS features such as Kiosk Mode and Secure Mode.
 It assumes a working knowledge of Enterprise Home Screen and use of its [Advanced Settings](../settings) through direct manipulation of the `enterprisehomescreen.xml` config file.
 For those not familiar with these procedures, please refer to the [About](../about) and [Setup](../setup) pages and the [Advanced Settings Guide](../settings) before continuing.

+<b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, progrmmatically through [EMDK](/emdk-for-android/4-0/guide/about) or remotely using [StageNow](/stagenow/2-2/about/) or a third-party mobile device management (MDM) system (if supported by that MDM system).
+EHS simply puts the capabilities into a single tool.

 ## Kiosk Mode
 Kiosk Mode is designed for devices to run a single application, often with a touch-based UI.
 Examples include retail price checkers, auto parts look-ups, patient check-in systems and so on.
 Kiosk Mode also can be useful when dedicating a device to a single user and/or task, such as a retail clerk's handheld barcode scanner.
 Kiosk Mode places the app in full-screen mode and disables BACK and HOME keys to prevent users from exiting the app.
 This is the main difference between Kiosk Mode and the EHS [Auto-Launch](../settings#autolaunch) feature.